What is a Plumber?

 - Plumbing and Heating Mechanic

 There were about 480,600 jobs for Plumber in 2016 (in the United States).
 New jobs are being produced at a rate of 15.6% which is above the national average.
 The Bureau of Labor Statistics predicts 75,200 new jobs for Plumber by 2026.
-There will be an estimated 61,000 positions for Plumber per year.
+The BLS estimates 61,000 yearly job openings in this field.

 The states with the most job growth for Plumber are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.